ladas-larry/aab/frontend/content/guides/saving-money-germany.md

 ### How to pay less [income tax](/glossary/Einkommensteuer)

 - **Make a [tax declaration](/glossary/Steuererklärung)**
     A tax declaration lets you deduct expenses from your income.
 This makes your taxable income smaller, so you pay less [income tax](/glossary/Einkommensteuer).
 Relocation costs, business expenses, home office days, commuting, pension payments, insurance and healthcare are [tax-deductible](/glossary/steuerlich%20absetzbar).
-Support payments to relative can be tax-deductible in some situations.
+Support payments to relatives can be tax-deductible in some situations.
 [Tax software](/guides/german-tax-software) is the cheapest way to make a tax declaration.
 - **Save for retirement**
     Most pension contributions are [tax-deductible](/glossary/steuerlich%20absetzbar).
 Contributing to your pension is a type of [tax deferral](https://en.wikipedia.org/wiki/Tax_deferral).
 It helps you pay less income tax over your lifetime.